codeigniter4/CodeIgniter4/user_guide_src/source/libraries/uploaded_files.rst

     $path = $this->request->getFile('userfile')->store('head_img/', 'user_name.jpg');

-Moving an uploaded file can fail, with an HTTPException, under several circumstances:
+Moving an uploaded file can fail, with an ``HTTPException``, under several circumstances:

 - the file has already been moved
 - the file did not upload successfully